MichaelHaussmann/spil/README.md

 To take profit from the Sids universality, we then plan on building reusable open source bricks and pipeline tools.

 For example:
-- simple and universal file browser UI
+- simple and universal Sid browser UI
 - connectors to Shotgun and Relational Databases
-- using the sid as a USD Asset Resolver
+- using the sid as a USD Asset Resolver / In a USD pipeline
 - protocol for pipeline actions
-For example `sid://play?hamlet/s/sq030/*/^/^/p/movie`
+For example `sid://play?hamlet/s/sq030/*/>/>/p/movie`
 - file system style navigation and context handling
 For example `cd hamlet/s/sq010`

-Yeah, and we need a logo and a quickstart video...
+Yeah, and we need a quickstart video...

 #
 ### Interested ?